Aethirree: Plot

 Auto Sampath lied to Natarajan that Mani was in the prison because he killed a house owner, but really, Mani was actually visiting his brother-in-law in there to give him his lunch, as his brother-in-law is the jailer in the prison and has his lunch delivered by Mani every day.
 Mani was reluctant into acting and pretending to be a rowdy, but Auto Sampath convinced him otherwise, as Mani has to pay back a bank loan of interest.
 Mani receives money from Natarajan as payment and in turn, he gave to his cousin asking her to give it to her lover, so that he can get a job and that she can finally talk about him to her father.
 Auto Sampath introduces Mani to Natarajan as a gangster/rowdy named 'Bottle' Mani, in which coincidentally, there is an actual gangster/rowdy named 'Bottle' Mani.
 Mani comes to Natarajan's house and everyone in Mylapore is scared in believing Mani to be 'Bottle' Mani.
 Even the students were scared of Mani, but later warmed up to Mani and Auto Sampath and became fast friends with them.
 Mani and Auto Sampath started staying with them.
 Mani also became best friends with Gayatri and had helped save her from a gang of goons at a marketplace, who confused him to be 'Bottle' Mani and have harassed Gayatri.
 Gayatri kept on talking about Mani to Natarajan a lot later that day, causing him to think that Mani and Gayatri are in love with each other.
 Mani warns the students to get vacate the house immediately.
 The students accepted to vacate the home within a week.
-One of the students requests Mani to help him unite with his lover, when he attempted to commit suicide, upon hearing that her family are doing an arranged marriage for her, but was mainly saved by his friends, Auto Sampath and Mani, who witnessed him doing his suicide attempt.
+One of the students requests Mani to help him unite with his lover, when he attempted suicide, upon hearing that her family are doing an arranged marriage for her, but was mainly saved by his friends, Auto Sampath and Mani, who witnessed him doing his suicide attempt.